What is Postman?

 To push data to Ona Data using Postman, you will need to follow the below steps:

 Under the Collections section of Postman, select the Add a request option to begin creating the POST request.

 Give your request a name.
 You can either leave it as New Request or give it another name.

 Select POST on the method drop-down menu and paste the server URL: https://api.ona.io/api/v1/submissions

 Under the Authorization section, select Basic Auth on the type drop-down menu.
 Then, enter your Ona account username and password.

 Click on the Body section, and select form-data as your option.
-Form Data is used to send data such as details you enter when you fill a form.
+Form Data is used in sending data such as the details you enter when you fill out a form.
 These details are sent as KEY-VALUE pairs, where the key is the “name” of the entry you are sending, and the value is its associated content (file or text).

 On the drop-down menu under the Key selection, select File and enter xml_submission_file.
 Ensure that the checkbox on the left side of the Key column is ticked.

-Select your xml file on the Value section.
+Select your xml file in the Value section.

 Then, click Send.
 A confirmation message will be displayed (201 Created) once the record has been successfully submitted.